ck3mp3r/nu-mcp/README.md

 Provides the `run_nushell` tool for executing arbitrary Nushell commands.

 ### Extension Mode
-Load additional tools from Nushell scripts in a specified directory using `--tools-dir`.
-Each `.nu` file should implement:
+Load additional tools from Nushell modules in a specified directory using `--tools-dir`.
+Each tool module should be a directory containing a `mod.nu` file that implements:
 - `main list-tools` - Return JSON array of tool definitions
 - `main call-tool <tool_name> <args>` - Execute the specified tool